padeir0/millipascal/readme.md

 end proc
 ```

-It has only 10 basic types:
+It has 10 basic types:

 ```
 i8    i16    i32    i64